yahn1ukov/Inkpad/README.md

 - Dagger
 - LiveData
 - DiffUtil
+- DataStore

 ### Functionality

 - Note:
     - Get all
     - Create
     - Update
     - Delete (both menu button and swipe to the left)
     - Delete all
     - Sort by high priority
     - Sort by low priority
     - Search
     - Share
 - App:
-  - Change the theme (future)
+    - Change the theme
-  - Change the language (future)

 ### Screenshots